-RAID firmware detects the battery status and logs events:
+RAID firmware detects the battery status and logs the following events:

 - Battery present

 - Battery not present

 - New battery detected

 - Battery has been replaced

 - Battery temperature is high

-- Battery voltage low
+- Battery voltage is low

 - Battery is charging

 - Battery is discharging

 - Battery voltage is normal

 - Battery needs replacement: SOH bad

-- Battery needs replacement: 3 years old
+- Battery needs replacement: Battery is three years old

 - Battery needs replacement: Charger is not working

-- Relearn started
+- Relearn has started

-- Relearn in progress
+- Relearn is in progress

 - Relearn completed

 - Relearn timed out

-- Relearn pending: Battery is under charge.
+- Relearn pending: Battery is under charge

-- Relearn post phoned
+- Relearn postponed

-- Relearn will start in 4 days
+- Relearn will start in four days

-- Relearn will start in 2 day
+- Relearn will start in two days

-- Relearn will start in 1 day
+- Relearn will start in one day

-- Relearn will start in 5 hours
+- Relearn will start in five hours

-3.4 Intel[®] RAID Smart Battery Software
+3.4 Intel® RAID Smart Battery Software

-3.4.1 Intel[®] RAID BIOS Console 2
+3.4.1 Intel® RAID BIOS Console 2

-The system BIOS loads the RAID option ROM that is resident on the RAID controller flash.
-To run the utility, press <Ctrl>+<G> when prompted during POST.
+The system BIOS loads the RAID option ROM that resides on the RAID controller flash.
+To run the utility, press <Ctrl>+<G> when prompted during POST (Power On Self Test).
 The option ROM checks for the presence of the battery and informs the user if the battery is missing or not fully charged.
-The RAID BIOS Console Utility can be used to monitor charge cycle count and voltage levels.
+The Intel® RAID BIOS Console 2 utility can be used to monitor charge cycle count and voltage levels.
 It displays the number of fast battery charges and discharges.

-3.4.2 Intel RAID[®] Web Console 2
+3.4.2 Intel® RAID Web Console 2

-An operating system based utility for supported Microsoft Windows and Linux operating systems.
-This utility can monitor battery status, charge level, and the number of recharge cycles.
+This operating system based utility works with Microsoft Windows and Linux operating systems.
+It can monitor battery status, charge level, and the number of recharge cycles.

-3.4.3 Intel[®] RAID Command Line Utility 2
+3.4.3 Intel® RAID Command Line Utility 2

-Text-based command-line utility for Windows and Linux operating systems.
+This is a text-based command-line utility (CLU) for Microsoft Windows and Linux operating systems.
 It shows battery status and can be used to initiate a relearn.